-The potential deal focuses on the NAND flash memory market — which is expected to reach $85.36 billion by 2026, up from $46.62 billion in 2020, registering a CAGR (compound annual growth rate) of 11.27% during the forecast period, according to Modor Intelligence.
+The M&A discussions focused on the NAND flash memory market — which is expected to reach $85.36 billion by 2026, up from $46.62 billion in 2020, registering a CAGR (compound annual growth rate) of 11.27% during the forecast period, according to Modor Intelligence.

 Key technology and business trends such as AI and machine learning, smartphone mobility, and connectivity are driving NAND flash memory demand, Modor says.
 Major technology companies in the NAND market include Intel, Koxia, Micron, Samsung and SK Hynix.

 Western Digital-Kioxia Merger Talks: What Each Company Does